jennguyen1/nhuyhoa/_posts/2015-12-27-Bias-Variance.md

 * **False negative (III)**: (+) instance incorrectly classified as (-)
 * **True negative (IV)**: (-) instance correctly classified as (-)

+In R, confusion matrices can be generated with `caret::confusionMatrix(test$pred, test$obs)`.

 ### ROC
 For binary responses, ROC (Receiver Operating Characteristic) AUC (Area Under the Curve) can be used.

 * **True positive rate** $$= \left( P(predict.T \vert actual.T) \right)$$
 * **False positive rate** $$= \left( P(predict.T \vert actual.F) \right)$$

 The ROC curve plots the true positive rate  vs. the false positive rate across a range of thresholds.
 Then the AUC is calculated as a measure of accuracy.
 A perfect model has a $$AUC = 1$$, the trends should hug the upper left corner of the curve.
 A model with an $$AUC = 0.5$$ is no better than random guessing.
+The idea is that you want a model to have a greater true positive rate than a false positive rate.

 ### Precision Recall Curves
 Precision recall curves are preferred over ROC when there are highly skewed classes.